greyltc/docker-archlinux/README.md

 ```
 docker pull greyltc/archlinux
 ```
-or alternatively build it locally yourself from the source repository:
+or alternatively build it locally yourself from the source repository like this:

 1. **Install dependencies**
 Use your favorite Linux distro's package manager to install the following commands/packages: fakechroot, fakeroot, chroot, xz, coreutils, wget, sed, gawk, tar, gzip, git, docker, bash